 3. Emoji evolution

-Apple removed the gun emoji from its repertoire a few years ago after a campaign called Disarm the iPhone by New Yorkers Against Gun Violence.
+Apple removed the gun emoji from its repertoire in 2016 after a campaign called #DisarmtheiPhone by New Yorkers Against Gun Violence.
 Hilariously, they replaced it with a water pistol, which doesn’t have quite the same threat to it.
-BUT the same isn’t true for other operating systems.
-The gun still appears for Android, Google and Microsoft, and even if you really mean ‘water pistol’, for some people the connotation will still be a gun.
+Other operating systems including Android, Google and Microsoft followed suit a few years later.
+But be mindful – even if you really mean ‘water pistol’, for some people the connotation will still be a gun.

 Another thing to be aware of is the continual release of new emojis.
 When they first became popular, emojis didn’t feature much diversity.
 Now, the options for ethnicity, orientation, faith and so on are huge – so if you DON’T use them, what’s that saying about you?